Karl Weierstrass: Biography

-After 1850 Weierstrass suffered from a long period of illness, but was able to publish mathematical articles that brought him fame and distinction.
-The University of Königsberg conferred an honorary doctor's degree on him on 31 March 1854.
-In 1856 he took a chair at the Gewerbeinstitut in Berlin (an institute to educate technical workers which would later merge with the Bauakademie to form the Technical University of Berlin).
+After 1850, Weierstrass suffered from a long period of illness, but was yet able to publish mathematical articles of sufficient quality and originality to bring him fame and distinction.
+The University of Königsberg conferred an honorary doctorate on him on 31 March 1854.
+In 1856 he took a chair at the Gewerbeinstitut in Berlin (an institute to educate technical workers, which would later merge with the Bauakademie to form the Technische Hochschule in Charlottenburg; now Technische Universität Berlin).
 In 1864 he became professor at the Friedrich-Wilhelms-Universität Berlin, which later became the Humboldt Universität zu Berlin.

-In 1870, at the age of fifty-five, Weierstrass met Sofia Kovalevsky whom he tutored privately after failing to secure her admission to the university.
-They had a fruitful intellectual, but troubled personal, relationship that "far transcended the usual teacher-student relationship".
-The misinterpretation of this relationship and Kovalevsky's early death in 1891 was said to have contributed to Weierstrass' later ill-health.
-He was immobile for the last three years of his life, and died in Berlin from pneumonia.
+In 1870, at the age of fifty-five, Weierstrass met Sofia Kovalevskaya whom he tutored privately after failing to secure her admission to the university.
+They had a fruitful intellectual, and kindly personal relationship that "far transcended the usual teacher-student relationship".
+He mentored her for four years, and regarded her as his best student, helping to secure her a doctorate from Heidelberg University without the need for an oral thesis defense.

+From 1870 until her death in 1891, Kovalevskaya corresponded with Weierstrass.
+Upon learning of her death, he burned her letters.
+About 150 of his letters to her have been preserved.
+Professor Reinhard Bölling discovered the draft of the letter she wrote to Weierstrass when she arrived in Stockholm in 1883 upon her appointment as Privatdocent at Stockholm University.

+Weierstrass was immobile for the last three years of his life, and died in Berlin from pneumonia on the 19th of February, 1897.